Ossie Ocasio: Cruiserweight World Champion

-He later went down in weight, to fight in the then newly created division of the Cruiserweights.
-In 1982 he was matched with Robbie Williams in South Africa for the vacant WBA title.
+He later went down in weight to fight in the then-newly created cruiserweight division.
+In 1982, he was matched with Robbie Williams in South Africa for the inaugural WBA title.
 Ocasio became a world champion by beating Williams by a 15-round split decision.
 He shared honors as world champion of that division with countryman Carlos De León, the WBC world champion.

 Ocasio made three successful defenses, winning 15-round decisions over Young Joe Louis and Randy Stephens, appearing on Jet Magazine the week before the Stephens bout, and knocking out John Odhiambo in the 15th round in Guaynabo, Puerto Rico.
-After the bout Ocasio turned down a fight with Great Britain fighter David Pearce, after Morgans Palle had provided contracts to make the fight in the USA, due to the BBBoC not sanctioning the cruiserweight division in the UK.
-Ossie eventually decided to return to South Africa, where he lost his title to Piet Crous by a 15-round decision.
+After the bout, Ocasio turned down a fight with British fighter David Pearce, after Morgans Palle had provided contracts to make the fight in the USA, due to the BBBoC not sanctioning the cruiserweight division in the UK.
+Ocasio eventually decided to return to South Africa, where he lost his title to Piet Crous by a 15-round decision.
 One month before losing the title, his brother had been murdered.

 Ocasio, during his championship run, was able to buy a house in Trujillo Alto, where he maintained a large farm.
 He also participated in a Puerto Rican movie, playing a slave in the production.

-In 1986, he made a comeback, winning two fights including a 10-round decision over former world champion Dwight Muhammad Qawi in Atlantic City.
-Most fans had Qawi winning all 10 rounds, and this is considered one of the worst decisions in boxing history.
+He made a comeback in 1986 and won two fights, including a controversial ten-round majority decision over former world champion Dwight Muhammad Qawi in Atlantic City, New Jersey.
+Most observers had Qawi winning all ten rounds.
 He attempted to regain his world championship against Evander Holyfield in Marseille, France, but lost by a knockout in 11 rounds.

 Return to Heavyweight

 He returned to the heavyweight division in 1988, defeating Pierre Coetzer in South Africa, but losing the decision in a rematch.
-After this fight he was relegated to trialhorse status.
+After this fight, he was relegated to "trial horse" status.

-In 1989 he made Ray Mercer look bad, losing an 8-round decision.
-In 1990 he dropped decisions to Tyrell Biggs and Bruce Seldon, then travelled to the UK for two fights losing and being the first opponent to take Lennox Lewis to the distance and scoring an upset when stopping Jess Harding in 8 rounds.
-Ocasio then travelled to Australia, where he was outpointed by the erratic Mike Hunter.
+In 1989, he gave Ray Mercer a tough fight, losing an eight-round split decision.
+In 1990, he dropped decisions to Tyrell Biggs and Bruce Seldon, then travelled to the UK for two fights, losing and being the first opponent to take Lennox Lewis to the distance and scoring an upset when stopping Jess Harding in eight rounds.
+Ocasio then traveled to Australia, where he was outpointed by the erratic Mike Hunter.

-One last comeback in 1992 resulted in a dreary points loss to ex-contender Carl Williams, but it was hard hitting Hispanic prospect Alex Garcia who convinced the usually durable Ocasio to retire- he decked Ocasio several times before knocking him out in the 8th.
+One last comeback in 1992 resulted in a dreary points loss to ex-contender Carl Williams, but it was hard-hitting Mexican–American prospect Alex García who convinced the usually durable Ocasio to retire—he decked Ocasio several times before knocking him out in the eighth.

-He retired from boxing with a record of 23 wins, 13 losses and 1 draw, with 12 knockout wins.
+He retired from boxing with a record of 23 wins, 13 losses, and one draw, with 12 knockout wins.
 He currently resides in Orlando, Florida.